 We curate experiences from the things that inspire us daily – people, food (especially donuts – Makers is our new fave), drink, art, music, design and travel.
 Our eclectic interests and tastes are what make us, well, US – and it is that story we hope to bring to you.
 Together, we make design happen.
 Our studio family is made up of young creatives, old school traditionalists, jet setters, homebodies, Knoxville natives and transplants.
 We often tell candidates who want to join our work family, “We don’t hire normal.”
 We have a culture that thrives on giving a pat on the back when earned, and a kick in the pants when deserved.
 We’ve even been profiled in a new book by Meredith Elliott Powell on the power of office culture.
 This approach inspires us to create something we think you will appreciate.
 Our hope is that you, our extended family, will feel inspired too!

-Currently registered in 22 states, we are expanding our ability to work on projects – from public to private, local to regional – from our Knoxville office.
+To date we have completed work in 22 states – from public to private, local to regional – from our Knoxville office.
 On any given day we are helping communities, corporations and congregations plan for growth; developing brand identities for entrepreneurs; designing offices, athletic venues, retail environments, worship centers, manufacturing facilities and housing, all for a diverse client base.

 This is the experience we want to share with you.